Cocktail (2010 film): Plot

 Ravi and Parvathy are forced to obey several bizarre instructions one after the other.
 First, the stranger asks them to withdraw the entire balance from their bank account in cash.
 Soon after, the stranger sets fire to the currency notes in a suitcase and throws the suitcase into a river along with their wallets.
 He then proceeds to ask for more money, so Ravi sells his wristwatch.
-As the day progresses, both Ravi and Parvathy are made to drive around and perform tasks, including leaking Ravi's firm's top secret business plans to their rival group, forcing Ravi to bargain with a sex worker Elsa.
+As the day progresses, both Ravi and Parvathy are made to drive around and perform tasks, including leaking Ravi's firm's top-secret business plans to their rival group, forcing Ravi to bargain with a sex worker Elsa.
 The stranger also traps them in a sleazy lodge where he begins to remove Parvathy's garments but stops short of proceeding further.
 At last, towards the late hours of the night, they reach the house of Ravi's boss Naveen Krishnamurthy.
 Ravi is asked to shoot Naveen if he wants to have his daughter returned alive.
-Ravi enters the house, and to his surprise, finds his colleague Devi there.
+Ravi enters the house, and to his surprise, finds his colleague, Devi, there.

-Part of the drama is unveiled to the audience now: it is Devi's house, the stranger is her husband Venkatesh, and Ravi and Devi have been having an extramarital affair.
+Part of the drama is unveiled to the audience now.
+The house is Devi's, the stranger is her husband, Venkatesh, and Ravi and Devi have been having an extramarital affair.
 In the subsequent few minutes, the audience realises that all of this was a drama plotted and enacted by Venky and Parvathy, both deeply hurt by their partners' deceit, in order to teach their spouses about the pain they themselves went through.

 The last shot of the movie shows Ravi and Parvathy a year later at a hospital for the infirm.
 They see a paralyzed Devi, a victim of a suicide attempt, being cared for by an affectionate Venky.